Simone Biles Makes Stop at Houston Texans Training Camp Upon Return from Tokyo

 - Oops!Something went wrong.Please try again later.

-Simone Biles Makes Stop at Houston Texans Training Camp Upon Return from Tokyo originally appeared on NBC Sports Northwest
+Simone Biles Makes Stop at Houston Texans Training Camp Upon Return from Tokyo originally appeared on NBC Sports Philadelphia

 After winning two medals at the Tokyo Olympics, U.S. gymnast Simone Biles returned to the states — but couldn’t stay away from the sporting world for too long.